top-dev617/cellular/README.md

 ![A cellular model that visualizes new songs](./doc/example_model.png)

+(This is currently rather in a proof of concept stage, expect bugs and missing features)

 ## Quick Start

 1. Create a new _model_ ("storybook") in a _workspace_ of your choice (workspaces can be used to separate files and models of different projects)